stephenafamo/bob/gen/README.md

 ## Configuration

-Configuration is done in a bobgen.yaml (also supports toml and json) file in the same directory.
+Configuration is done in a `bobgen.yaml` file in the same directory.
 A different configuration file can be passed with the `-c` or `--config` flag.

-Create a configuration file.
-Because the project uses [viper](https://github.com/spf13/viper), TOML, JSON and YAML are all usable.
-Environment variables are also able to be used, but certain configuration options cannot be properly expressed using environmental variables.

-The configuration file should be named `bobgen.yaml` and is searched for in the following directories in this order:

-* `./`
-* `$XDG_CONFIG_HOME/bobgen/`
-* `$HOME/.config/bobgen/`

-We will assume YAML for the rest of the documentation.

 ### Database Driver Configuration